0b00000010/Animation_Website/README.md

 * Submit a message through the Contact Us form and receive a confirmation modal.

 ## Known Issues
-* Modal Issue: Ensure all id references match between the button and the modal for proper functionality.
 * Performance: For even better performance, consider hosting assets on a CDN.

 ## Contributors